Generic Name: Triamcinolone Injection (trye am SIN oh lone)

 - This medicine may lower how much natural steroid is in your body.
 If you have a fever, an infection, surgery, or you are hurt, talk with your doctor.
 You may need extra doses of oral steroids.
 These extra steroids will help your body deal with these stresses.
 Carry a warning card saying that there may be times when you need extra steroids.

 - Talk with your doctor before getting any vaccines.
-Use with P-Care K80 (triamcinolone injection) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with P-Care K80 (triamcinolone injection) may either raise the chance of an infection or make the vaccine not work as well.

 - Very bad health problems have happened when drugs like this one have been given into the spine (epidural).
 These include paralysis, loss of eyesight, stroke, and sometimes death.
 It is not known if drugs like this one are safe and effective when given into the spine.
 These drugs are not approved for this use.
 Talk with the doctor.